MARTIN'S QUICK BRIEFING: For more tips, alerts & awful puns, follow Martin on Twitter

 How to trim your tummy without trimming your bank account

 We asked for your top tips on getting in shape without spending a fortune.
 You said second-hand DVDs are a cheaper alternative to gym glasses, and that free workouts can also be found on YouTube.
 Other forumites recommended apps that count calories and track activity, walking (also a great MoneySaving tip) and organised groups such as Parkrun.

 Q: How important is it to provide your middle name when opening an account?
 Can I just not bother about the middle name, even if I'm on the electoral roll with it?
 Does it have any effect on my credit score?
 Carl, by email.

 MSE Eesha’s A: You need to be consistent in the name and address you give official bodies and institutions, otherwise a credit reference agency may not be able to pull together all your credit information, and this could have an effect on your chances of getting credit.

 Credit reference agencies may not be able to find you or may only find part of your record, therefore compiling an incomplete picture.
 And if they miss positive info, it could harm your chances of getting credit.
 See our credit scores guide for more information.

 Please suggest a question of the week (we can't reply to individual emails).

-|MSE Nick's free game of the week: Apple boom
+|MSE Nick's free game of the week: Awesome Pirates

 We hope you save some money,